-Assessments are not conducted on a regular basis.
-The Board of Directors from time-to-time examines and comments on its effectiveness and that of its committees and makes adjustments when warranted.

-11. Policies Regarding the Representation of Women on the Board
+Assessments were not conducted on a regular basis.
+The Board of Directors from time-to-time examined and commented on its effectiveness and that of its committees and made adjustments when warranted.
+However, in 2017, the Board of Directors conducted an internal evaluation for the Board and each committee with the objective of assessing current practices and performance to identify areas of strength and opportunities of improvement.
+Such assessment is summarized in the following table.